Cretezy/Noderize/docs/docs/tutorials-cli.md

 program.command("fibonacci [n]").action(fibonacci);
 ```

 Next, we'll add a catch-all command (if entering a non-valid command).
-We will firstly show a message to the user, then show them to general help message, and exit with error code 1.
+We will firstly show a message to the user, then show them the general help message, and exit with error code 1.

 ```js
 program.action(() => {